amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 3.9190
 ```

 These correspond both with the eigenvalues from armadillos diagonalizer and with the analytical ones.
-Time spent on the different solvers as well as the maximum non-diagonal element and number of rotations can be found by running the program [`main.exe`](https://github.com/amundmr/Project-2/blob/master/Code/Buckling_beam/main.exe).
+The max non-diagonal element after the complete Jacobi method is $9.65129\times 10^{-8}$.
+Time spent on the different solvers and the number of rotations can be found by running the program [`main.exe`](https://github.com/amundmr/Project-2/blob/master/Code/Buckling_beam/main.exe).

 ## 4.2 Quantum mechanics eigenvalue calculations {#sec:quant-result}